 From the streets of Mumbai to the trails of the Himalayas, and the high rises of London to the ancient Khmer ruins of Cambodia, I’ve raced in some amazing places.

-As a runner for 20 years, and a coach for ten of these, my mission has been to empower women of all levels to achieive their potential with the right coaching and support.
+As a runner for 20 years, and a coach for over a decade, my mission has been to empower women of all levels to achieive their potential with the right coaching and support.